 Camano Island: Cama Beach Historical State Park

 This is a prime destination for enjoying the beach and the forest.
 Parking is available within the park; a Discover Pass is required.
-As of June 2020, the Shellfish Beaches & The Center for Wooden Boats remain closed.
+As of June 2021, the Shellfish Beaches remain closed.

 There are over 15 miles of trails available and most of the trails go along easy terrain.
 Kids will also enjoy the variety of wildlife seen within the park and may even catch a glimpse of a frog on a lillypad if you go during the right time of year!

 This is also a popular destination for geocaching.
-There are plenty of caches to be found if you want a fun activity the whole family can enjoy.
+There are plenty of caches to be found if you want a fun activity the whole family can enjoy or checkout the FREE Center for Wooden Boats.

 Des Moines Creek Trail

 The Des Moines Creek Trail is a beautiful paved trail along the picturesque Des Moines Creek.
-As of June 2020, it is unclear if main parking lots are open or not.
 The trail can be accessed through several different access points through the main entrances or in the neighborhoods along the way.
 Parking is available within the neighborhoods, but please be courteous and obey local laws.

 Starting near Seattle-Tacoma airport, kids will get a kick out of seeing planes taking off and landing while out on your stroll!
 Also along the path are blackberry bushes for kids to enjoy a little mid-walk snack during mid-summer when the berries are ripe.